Frequently Asked Questions

 Does SongBook work with pedal XY?

+Yes.
 Almost all pedals can be configured to send Page Up/Down or Arrow Up/Down keys.
 SongBook supports these keys to scroll songs and optionally move to the next/previous song.
-SongBook on iOS and Android 5 or higher also support MIDI pedals.
+SongBook for iOS/Android/Windows Tablets also support MIDI pedals.
+There are additional keyboard shortcuts that can be sent with programmable pedals.

 How do I best link backing tracks (music files) with songs?